Tony Kynaston - A Look at LICs

 Here's a link to a list of those top 20 shares.

 Disclosure: The links provided are affiliate links.
 I will be paid a commission if you use this link to make a purchase.
-You will also usually receive a discount by using these links/coupon codes.
-I only recommend products and services that I use and trust myself.
+You will receive a discount by using these links/coupon codes.
+I only recommend products and services that I use and trust myself or where I have interviewed and/or met the founders and have assured myself that they’re offering something of value.

 Shares for Beginners is for information and educational purposes only.
 It isn’t financial advice, and you shouldn’t buy or sell any investments based on what you’ve heard here.
 Any opinion or commentary is the view of the speaker only not Shares for Beginners.
 This podcast doesn’t replace professional advice regarding your personal financial needs, circumstances or current situation.